 Or alternatively Avery offers an amazing service if you are located in Australia where they will print them for you and post them out.
 This is so convenient if you don’t have a printer at home or just want it done for your quickly and easily.

 Once you’ve got your labels on your tubs or flat packs just add play dough and you’re ready to go.

 You can personalize them or not.
 It’s totally up to you.
-If you don’t want to put text on the stickers a cute Easter clip-art image would work just as well by itself.
+If you don’t want to put text on the stickers a cute Easter bunny or Easter egg clip-art image would work just as well by itself.
 The children will adore these little class gifts for Easter and it’s a nice break from the influx of chocolate.

 I hope you’ve been inspired to make these impressive little Easter gifts at home.
-Please let me know if you have any questions or suggestions for them.
+Please let me know if you have any questions, suggestions or ideas for them.
 Happy Easter to you and your family.

 Please pin for later to make next Easter!